hyperledger-labs/private-data-objects/client/docs/plugin_model.md

 ### SessionParameters ###

-Captures the parameters for interacting with a specific contract.
+Captures the parameters for interacting with a specific contract instance.
 This includes information about the contract (the contract save file) and the preferred eservice for interacting with the contract.

 Properties include:
 * `eservice_url` -- Enclave service to use for all operations